eProsima/Fast-DDS-monitor/docs/rst/user_manual/pro/workspace.rst

 Workspace Save and Restore |Pro|
 ################################

-*Fast DDS Monitor Pro* can save the complete visual state of a monitoring session to a file and reload it in a later session, so you can resume exactly where you left off without reconfiguring monitors, layouts, charts, and alerts from scratch.
+*DDS Monitor Pro* can save the complete visual state of a monitoring session to a file and reload it in a later session, so you can resume exactly where you left off without reconfiguring monitors, layouts, charts, and alerts from scratch.